danielclements/Test-Website/README.md

 Welcome!

-This website was built to display diffeernt technologies used to build and deploy websites, click on the images on be taken to the wiki page on any of these technoogies.
+This website was built to display different technologies used to build and deploy websites, click on the images on be taken to the wiki page on any of these technologies.

 # Built using: